 The form of these boats made them exceptionally steady and it is nearly impossible to "rock the boat" (so to speak), so even if you think you might suffer a bit from the motion — that is not a problem here, making it the ideal way to tour the Arno River in the shadow of the Uffizi and Ponte Vecchio.

-3-Workout on the Water
+2. Workout on the Water

-There are several options where you can sign-up and enjoy the ride...well in this case, you are setting the pace.
-You can contact Toscanasup, for an organized tour of the river or the Canottiera Comunali Firenze also has a SUP club where you can go out and T-Rafting has activities not only in Florence but all along the Tuscan coast and rivers.
+There are several options where you can sign-up and enjoy the ride: Book this SUP tour along the Arno or the Canottieri Comunali Firenze also has a SUP club where you can contact them about the possibility of renting a board.

-4-Blazing a Trail along the Banks
+4. Blazing a Trail along the Banks

 You don't have to get in to enjoy the river

-However, for those looking to get away from the honking horns and throngs of tourists — those who really only want to hear the steady rhythm of pounding out a few km in meditative silence, then start at Ponte San Niccolò heading away from the city where you can pick up a trail that is sometimes paved and sometimes just a dirt track on the banks of the river that runs until Girone - approximately 7 km (one way).
+However, for those looking to get away from the honking horns and throngs of tourists — those who really only want to hear the steady rhythm of pounding out a few km in meditative silence — then start at Ponte San Niccolò heading away from the city where you can pick up a trail that is sometimes paved and sometimes just a dirt track on the banks of the river that runs until Girone - approximately 7 km (one way).

-5-A Labyrinth on the Shore
+5. A Labyrinth on the Shore

 a work of art for the landscape

-The project design is inspired by models for "Giardino dei Semplici", traditional Italian gardens and by Clément, "Third Landscape Theory".
+The project design was inspired by models for "Giardino dei Semplici", traditional Italian gardens and by Clément, "Third Landscape Theory".
 Along Lungarno, the wide green space between the water and the embankment wall has been dedicated to the Terzo Giardino.
 It may seem as if it is just an unkempt area of tall green weeds but it is actually a programmed space where the landscape has evolved on its own.

 The Third Landscape designates the sum of the space left over by man to landscape evolution - to nature alone.

-You can walk down the ramp behind Easy Living (Lungarno Benvenuto Cellini, 69R) and enter into the garden which is divided into two sections — closest to the embankment is a level space in a garden occupied by a geometrical arrangement of "flower beds" and the second area along the water's edge is where the natural vegetation creates "walls" that give the effect of having a room on the river.
-You can refer to the official website for more information about the construction.
+You can walk down the ramp behind Easy Living (Lungarno Benvenuto Cellini, 69R) and enter into the garden which is divided into two sections — closest to the embankment is a level space in the garden occupied by a geometrical arrangement of "flower beds" and the second area along the water's edge is where the natural vegetation creates "walls" that give the effect of having a room on the river.
+You can refer to the official website Facebook page for more information about the construction.

-6-Happy Hour Anyone?
+6. Happy Hour Anyone?

-It's Just as beautiful from a distance
+It's just as beautiful from a distance